varsha-konin-au7/codinghunt/README.md

 # Coding Hunt

-To learn a promgramming skill there are many tutorial all over the internet.Its bit difficult for a user to make a choice.
+To learn a programming skill there are many tutorial all over the internet.Its bit difficult for a user to make a choice.
 Coding hunt is a platform that helps users in finding best tutorials.The website gives insights to users the various tutorials available for a programming skill.Users can come in and contribute as well.

 ## Installation